Computing

 Computing at Gainsborough Primary and Nursery School

 We have invested in programs to improve the teaching of computing both in school and at home.
-The main piece of software that we are using to deliver our teaching curriculum is called Purple Mash.
+The main piece of software that we use to deliver our teaching curriculum is called Purple Mash.
 This website can be accessed here

 Your child has been given a log on which will allow them to complete tasks, games and homework in their own, secure area on the website.